 Summary:

-Property owners sued in Superior Court to evict the tenant under a provision of the San Francisco, CA, rent control ordinance that allows a landlord to evict tenants from a unit to make the unit available for a close relative of the landlord.
+Property owners sued in Superior Court to evict the tenant under a provision of the San Francisco, CA, rent control ordinance that allows landlords to evict tenants from a unit to make the unit available to a close relative of the landlord.
 The issue is referred to as the family-in provision.

-In the initial superior court trial, the tenant demurred to the complaint, which is a legal term meaning they objected to the complaint, arguing that the landlord was no such natural person or a group of natural persons because the family revocable living trust held the title to the apartment building.
+In the initial superior court trial, the tenant demurred to the complaint, a legal term meaning they objected to the complaint, arguing that the landlord was not a natural person or a group of natural persons, but rather a family revocable living trust that held the title to the apartment building.
 The trial court accepted the argument, sustained the demurrer without leave to amend, and entered a judgment in favor of the tenants in December 2019.

-The court's ruling, which stated that the family trust was not 'a natural person' and had no authority to bring the litigation, carries significant legal implications.
-The sustain without leave means that the complaint does not state the cause of action and cannot be amended to state a cause of action, further highlighting the profound legal intricacies and the gravity of the situation.
+The court’s ruling, which stated that the family trust was not ’a natural person’ and had no authority to bring the litigation, carries significant legal implications.
+The” sustain without leave” means that the complaint does not state a cause of action and cannot be amended to state one, further highlighting the profound legal intricacies and the gravity of the situation.

 There has been a decades-old misconception that a family trust may hold title to real estate.